ndeineko/bash-http-screen-broadcast/README.md

 ## Options

-If an option is not provided, a default value will be used.
+If an option is not provided, a default value is used.
 ```
 -p, --port port                  Valid source port number for HTTP server
 -n, --displayname name           Display name in the form hostname:displaynumber.screennumber